maxdudek/crystallizationDatabase/README.md

 Contact Sarah Bowman at sbowman@hwi.buffalo.edu or Max Dudek at max.dudek@pitt.edu if you have any questions.

-\* The database file is too large to include directly in the repository, but can be downloaded from [https://github.com/Hauptman-Woodward/crystallizationDatabase/tree/master/Structures Structure directory] using the github large file storage repository.
+\* The database file is too large to include directly in the repository, but can be downloaded from the [Structure directory](https://github.com/Hauptman-Woodward/crystallizationDatabase/tree/master/Structures Structure directory) using the github large file storage extension.